sravand123/TinkerScript/README.md

 ```

 #### Closures
-- Functions support closures by retaining access to the enclosing scope where they were defined.
+Functions support closures by retaining access to the enclosing scope where they were defined even after the scope is executed.

 ```javascript
 fun outer() {